prehensile/static-timeline-generator/content/2019/punchdrunk.md

 # Punchdrunk: Audience of the Future

-At the end of 2019, I took a mini sabbatical from the BBC to work on a research and prototyping project for legendary immersive theatre company Punchdrunk.
+Towards the end of 2019, I took a short sabbatical from the BBC to work on a research and prototyping project for legendary immersive theatre company Punchdrunk.

 Our brief was to investigate possible technologies for keeping track of audience members during a show, creating little personal moments using that data, and structures for self-running game-like set-pieces.
 We ended up delivering a scratch show, through which an audience member's journey touched on demonstators of these technical possibilities.